Mongolia: Geopolitics and the Environment

 During this period of the program, students attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.

-Students live with a nomadic community in either central or northern Mongolia.
+Students live with a nomadic community in either central or northern Mongolia, depending on the season and travel conditions.
 These communities regularly move in search of better pastures and water for their livestock in the steppe.
 Students typically work with and learn from the nomadic community, actively participating in a wide range of daily animal herding and household chores.

 - Central Mongolian plains.
 Central Mongolia is the land of the central Mongolian Khalkh people, Mongolia's largest ethnic group and nomads who move between five and ten times a year.
 The region includes open steppe with rolling hills and a semi-desert area.
 During this period, students live in a ger, a transportable shelter made of felt and wood.